 Most of the oud bruin we transferred out of the old barrel went into bottles, but as usual some people put part of their shares onto fruit.
 I moved one of my two shares (4.5 gallons) onto 2 lbs of sour cherries, Nathan went with raspberries, and Alex is considering peaches or pumpkin.
 One of the most enjoyable parts of these barrel days is getting to try variations on the beers that other people have done previously.
 This time Jeff brought both cherry and raspberry versions of the wine barrel aged Belgian single, both of which were very nice.

-in the first beer aged in the original barrel with the cherry-pie aromatics of the Brett lambicus strain from Wyeast (the White Labs version of the strain is much funkier, and would not meld as well).
+For the new barrel we wanted to pair the vanilla and coconut aromatics we got in the first beer aged in the original barrel with the cherry-pie aromatics of the Brett lambicus strain from Wyeast (the White Labs version of the strain is much funkier, and would not meld as well).
 To support the bold character of the fresh barrel the six of us agreed on an oatmeal barley wine recipe that included a hefty dose of crystal malt.
 Since we are not pitching lactic acid bacteria, we were able to add more hop bitterness than we would want in a truly sour beer.
 For subsequent fills we may pitch additional microbes transitioning to sour beers, but it will be another year before we have to make that decision.

 For the primary fermentation on my 10 gallon share I didn’t have enough ale yeast to pitch, so I augmented it with some lager yeast.
 As strange as an ale-temperature lager yeast fermentation may sound for a barley wine, it is actually how Thomas Hardy’s Ale is produced according to Barley Wine.
 When I tasted my portion of the beer after primary fermentation was complete it had a slightly fruity character (along with big caramel), but otherwise tasted unremarkable.
 On top of that, the Brett will both destroy and create esters, making the primary fermentation character far less important than it would be in a clean beer.